-Mr. Wieneke has written a provocative series of anti-war books for the post-9/11 era.
-Set against the magnificent backdrop of the Sahara Desert, the Priority Series follows a reluctant warrior through seven action-packed suspense novels, exploring the possibilities of non-violence in a dangerous world.
+Mr. Wieneke has also written a provocative series of anti-war books for the post-9/11 era.
+Set against the magnificent backdrop of the Sahara Desert, the Priority Series follows a reluctant warrior through nine action-packed suspense novels, exploring the possibilities of non-violence in a dangerous world.

 His first full-length work was his lighthearted Peace Corps journal, now published as A Dry and Thirsty Land.
 In 1999, Nova Science Publishers (Kroshka Imprint) published Winning Without the Spin, an account of the hard-fought Congressional campaign run by a brilliant and whimsical religious studies professor.
 Mr. Wieneke served as operations manager for the campaign.

 In May 2016 Mr. Wieneke was diagnosed with metastatic melanoma.
 His CT/PET scan looked like the lights on a Christmas tree, showing cancer throughout his body and into his brain.
 He would not have lasted more than a few months, were it not for the successful administration of immunotherapy drugs that had recently been approved by the FDA.
 This harrowing and uplifting adventure became the sole focus of his writing, and he published Melanoma without a Cause in 2017 to share his experience.